 Know before you book:

-• You can book the Rainbow Mountain tour as a private one with at least 2 travelers.
+• You can book the Rainbow Mountain tour as a private service.

-• For larger groups, send us a request, and we will send you a special quote
+• For larger groups, send us a request, and we will send you a unique quote.

 • Only 70% of the trail is suitable for horse riding.
 The remaining 30% requires hiking.